Nanping school massacre: Incident and casualties

 The children were attacked outside the gates by a man as they were arriving for school at 7:20 am local time (UTC+8).
 (Before the attacks, it was the school's practice to keep the gates shut until school began at 7:30 am) The perpetrator was subdued on the scene by three adults.
 Of the eight fatalities, six died at the scene and the other two later in hospital.
 The deceased were four boys and four girls.

-The school, which has around 2,000 students, closed for the day on March 23 before reopening the following day.
+The school, which at the time had around 2,000 students, closed for the day on 23 March before reopening the following day.

 Perpetrator

 Zheng Minsheng (30 April 1968 – 28 April 2010) who had previously worked as a community doctor, was arrested.
 The Associated Press reported that, according to a Nanping city government official who refused to be named, Zheng had a history of mental health issues.
-Zheng later told police investigating the crime that he thought "life was meaningless", and confessed to the crime.
+Zheng later told police that he thought life was meaningless, and confessed to the crime.
 He was charged with intentional homicide by the province's procuratorate.

 At the trial, police stated that Zheng had no history of mental illness, contradicting earlier reports.
-Zheng said that he performed the attack after being turned down by a girl and suffering "unfair treatment" from the girl's wealthy family.
+Zheng said that he committed the attack after being turned down by a girl and suffering "unfair treatment" from the girl's wealthy family.
 He was found guilty and sentenced to death on 8 April 2010.
 Zheng was executed by shooting twenty days later.

 Victims

-Names of those killed during the massacre in English and Chinese, along with ages.
+The following were victims of the massacre, listed by names in English and Chinese and the grade they were in: